mscross/pysplit/README.md

 ## Using PySPLIT

-Updated examples can be found in docs/examples, and an updated technical paper is in the works.
+Updated examples can be found in docs/examples, and an updated technical paper is pending.
 For now, if you use PySPLIT in your work, please cite the [SciPy 2015 conference proceedings] (http://conference.scipy.org/proceedings/scipy2015/mellissa_cross_p.html).
 Many thanks are due to the NOAA Air Research Laboratory for providing the HYSPLIT model.